 Large Customers Growth

-You can see below that at the end of the quarter Unity reported 973 enterprise customers paying more than $100,000 annually, an increase of 85 on last quarter.
-That is quite a bit more contract wins than last quarter and quite a bit above what we have typically seen lately, demonstrating that the business itself has good sales momentum.
-We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.
+You can see below that at the end of the quarter Unity reported 1,083 enterprise customers paying more than $100,000 annually, an increase of 31 on last quarter.
+That is a bit less contract wins than last quarter and also quite a bit below what we have typically seen over the past couple of quarters, suggesting that the sales momentum with large customers is slowing down.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Unity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.8% in Q3.
+Unity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 70.6% in Q1.

-That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop, this is still a good gross margin that allows companies like Unity to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.70 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Despite the recent drop this is still around the lower average of what we typically see in SaaS businesses.
+Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market so it is important to track.

 Key Takeaways from Unity's Q1 Results

 Is Now The Time?

-Unity may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+Unity may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We think Unity is a good business.
-We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its cash burn raises the question if it can sustainably maintain its growth, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its very efficient customer acquisition hints at the potential for strong profitability.
+Its revenue growth has been exceptional.
+On top of that, its customers are increasing their spending quite quickly, suggesting that they love the product, and its strong gross margins suggest it can operate profitably and sustainably.